AIM3-RUC/VideoIC/data/README.md

 # VideoIC Dataset

-This folder contains all raw data of VideoIC dataset, including videos along with related information and live comments. \
+This folder contains the raw data of VideoIC dataset, including videos related information and live comments. \
 As VideoIC is collected according to six categories, we organize raw data according to their categories.

 ### Video Information